 But there are pitfalls to this arrangement.
 A parent might, for example, be enjoying a rare moment of peace with a cricket podcast on their iPhone, whereupon their AirPods suddenly start blaring the audio from the Netflix cartoon a nearby child has started streaming on their iPad.
 This can be frustrating.

-This is practical, but some users would like to determine for themselves which device their AirPods are connected to.
-Luckily this is still possible and you only have to change one setting.
+For this reason some users would like to determine for themselves which device their AirPods connect to.
+Luckily this is possible, and you only have to change one setting.

 How to stop AirPods switching to a new device

-- Make sure that your AirPods and your iPhone are connected.
+- Make sure that your AirPods and iPhone are connected.